Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

 Are you unsure how to clean the bearded dragon’s enclosure?

-Doing this isn’t hard, but it is important to know how to clean a bearded dragon cage the right way.
+Doing this isn’t hard, but it is important to know how to clean a bearded dragon tank the right way.

 And when you’re done, your bearded dragon will be happy and healthy.